Northern caiman lizard: Habits

 The northern caiman lizard spends most of its time in or near water.
 At night, it hides in trees and bushes.
-Caiman lizards in the wild will take a variety of prey: snails, fish, amphibians, crabs, crawfish, clams, invertebrates and other freshwater inhabitants all can make up a caiman lizards diet.
+Caiman lizards in the wild will take a variety of prey: snails, fish, amphibians, crabs, crawfish, clams, invertebrates, eggs and other freshwater inhabitants all can make up a caiman lizards diet.
 However they do specialize in snails.
 It takes the snail in the jaws, raises its head up so that the prey will slide into the back of the mouth, then crushes it with its back teeth.
 It then spits out the pieces of shell.
 The lizard has been known to even kill and eat Amazon river turtles by crushing the shell by the edges and eating the softer parts chunk after chunk.
 It will occasionally hunt rodents.
 It has also been known to burrow like its cousin the tegu.

 In captivity

 The northern caiman lizard has been hard to keep in captivity.
 Due to their natural diet consisting almost purely of snails, most wild caught adults will refuse to eat anything else.
 Some zoos and aquariums have had success in keeping and breeding them.

 In the last five years, farmed baby northern caiman lizards from South America have made their way into the pet trade around the world.
 These hatchlings are more willing to accept other food sources.
+Even so, many owners find it highly useful to have a local source of escargot or even a variety of snails, with some reporting to have luck at Asian supermarkets.

-Even so, this is not a lizard which by any means is easy to keep or raise in captivity.
-They have strong jaws that are capable of delivering painful bites.
-Their aquatic lifestyle means they need a large pool or tank, but also need a place to dig and burrow and logs or other suitable material with dry surfaces to bask on.
-This can be quite hard to accommodate due to their need for high humidity and high basking surface temperatures.
-Proceeded by the fact that these lizards can grow to be fairly large, up to 4 feet in length, a large enclosure is mandatory to successfully keep them alive.
+The caiman lizard is not a reptile which, by any means, is easy to keep or raise in captivity; despite any docility, they still have strong jaws that are capable of delivering painful bites.
+Their aquatic lifestyle means that they need a large, filtered pool within their enclosure, as well as adequate places to dig and burrow.
+They also require logs, rocks or other suitable material with smooth surfaces to bask on.
+They require a high basking temperature at one end of the enclosure, with the other being a cooler side.
+Most lizards are provided, usually, with two lightbulbs—one for UVB rays, necessary for adequate vitamin D metabolization, and the other for ambient heat.
+Since many reptiles are prone to metabolic bone disease (MBD), proper calcium in their diets is essential along with the UVB exposure.
+Natural light is also acceptable, if an enclosure can be provided outdoors or near a bright window.
+The best setup for the caiman lizard is something akin to a large paludarium or riparium enclosure, with adequate land and water space.
+Beyond the fact that these lizards can grow to be fairly large—up to 4 feet in length—a large enclosure is mandatory to successfully keep them alive.